rwxrob/notes/My home lab/Install Kubernetes cluster with Kubespray.md

 2. Setup one or more RedHat (Rocky) machine(s) to become Kubernetes nodes
 	1. Give distinct DNS names
 	2. Optionally snapshot base after OS install for rollback if virtual machines
-3. Configure admin machine to have ssh password-less key access
+3. Configure admin machine to have ssh password-less key access to future k8s nodes
 	1. `ssh-copy-id NODENAME` (not IP)
 4. Create a git repo with code for cluster creation
 	1. Create a GitHub repo